centre-for-humanities-computing/gospel-ancient-greek/docs/style.md

 ## Vocabulary Richness

-The vocabulary richness of each fable was calculated on the lemmatized work both with vanilla type-token ratio, but also with moving windows of size 10 and 50.
+The vocabulary richness of each text was calculated on the lemmatized work both with vanilla type-token ratio, but also with moving windows of size 10 and 50.

 <figure>
 <iframe src="../_static/vocabulary_richness.html" width="2450px" height="1050px"></iframe>